rwieruch/blog_robinwieruch_content/redux-state-keys.md

 {{% chapter_header "Static vs. Dynamic" "staticVsDynamic" %}}

 A static set of state keys describes a finite number of allocated substates.
 The substate is predictable.
 On the other hand you may be already used to a dynamic allocation.
-The following should be familiar to you:
+The following should be familiar to you, especially when you use normalizr:

 {{< highlight javascript >}}
 messages: {